 - Keane Group’s merger with C&J Energy Services.

 - BidFair’s acquisition of Sotheby’s for $3.7 billion.

-However, probably the strongest evidence for the return of Merger Monday is the first week of June 2019.
+Probably the strongest evidence for the return of Merger Monday is the first week of June 2019.
 On Monday, June 3, Bloomberg compiled data on an astonishing number of major deals, all by 3 p.m.
-It is the second biggest day – in terms of cash – for the year.
+It was the second biggest day – in terms of cash – for the year.
 Among the $40 billion dollars in deals announced on this particular day, the most notable include Blackstone Group LP’s acquisition of some GLP Pte’s warehouses for $18.7 billion.